Sunline Coach Company: Sunline Owners keep the spirit alive

 In the 1990s, the Sunliners and Sunline Pioneers were born as camping groups of exclusively Sunline owners, primarily in Pennsylvania.
 These groups were small and mostly dissolved by the 2000s.
 SunlineClub.com was born August 2, 2006, as a new, free enthusiast site.
 It was never associated with the company and was slow to grow initially.
 The site was a very basic forum format, utilizing phpBB code.
 The site gained significant membership that November when news spread about Sunline's closure.
 SunlineClub.com was acquired by Social Knowledge LLC in 2010 who continues to own and operate it today.
 Today, Sunline Club has become a large camping group, with various rallies around the country.
 An annual large rally is held at Buttonwood Campground in Mexico, Pennsylvania, with a record of 52 Sunlines in attendance in 2009.
 The website has a huge technical database of Sunline resources and almost 10,000 members.

 Sunlines in the news

 In 1997, Pennsylvania Cable Network (PCN) did a segment on Sunline as part of their PCN Tours series to feature local businesses around Pennsylvania.
 The tour was featured on TV, and then available for purchase on VHS or DVD.

 On April 30, 2017, a Sunline was featured in the local news when a large tree fell on the trailer at Oma's Family Campground in Colerain Township, killing a 10-year-old girl sleeping inside.
 The trailer was a 1996 Sunline Solaris T-2652.

+On May 21, 2023, a Sunline trailer was a subject in the local news to Brighton, Livingston County, Michigan when police had a hours-long standoff with a suspect barricaded inside of the travel trailer, next to a stolen U-haul truck.
+A female suspect exited unharmed, leaving a male suspect alone in the trailer.
+After authorities busted out a window on the trailer, the man was found unresponsive on the bed, dead from suicide.
+The trailer appears to be a 1993 Sunline Solaris T-2362 or T-2363 with aftermarket galvanized wheels replacing the original white painted.